 Attrition weights account for non-random respondent attrition.
 As expected, sample attrition does not occur uniformly across social groups.
 Attrition weights account for different groups of people dropping out of the survey at different rates.

-In the case of the Y95 and Y98 cohorts, LSAY attrition weights are based on overall achievement quartiles and gender, and reweight to wave one.
+In the case of the Y95 and Y98 cohorts, LSAY attrition weights are based on overall achievement quartiles and gender, and reweight to wave 1.

 From Y03 onwards, instead of relying on overall achievement quartiles and gender as the main predictors of attrition, a non-response analysis was undertaken to determine the factors that contributed to attrition.
 These factors were then used to calculate attrition weights for both the attrition from PISA to LSAY, and wave-on-wave attrition.